 • Large print guides

-interpretation planning
+interpretive planning

 Big-picture interpretation advice – I can: